Six Best Image Gallery Plugins for WordPress (2019)

 As you’d expect from a top-rated gallery plugin, there’s plenty to customize, too.
 For a start, you can choose the number of columns and the spacing between images, plus there are several of stunning templates available as add-ons (we’ll get to that soon).

 To ensure the core plugin remains lightweight, it only supports the essential functionality.
-If you want the more advanced stuff, it’s available in 19 separate add-on modules.
-This means you only need to install the functionality you really need.
+If you want the more advanced stuff, there’s also a tonne of additional add-on modules.

 While five of these modules are available for free, accessing the more advanced functionality requires you to upgrade your license.
-The $49 Silver license gives you access to the “basic” range of six add-ons.
-This includes:
+The $69 Plus license gives you access to a lot more, including:

-- Gallery Themes Add-on – includes three stylish skins for your galleries.
+- Gallery Themes – includes three stylish skins for your galleries.

-- Tags Add-on – allows you to add tags to images in your galleries.
+- Tags – allows you to add tags to images in your galleries.

-- Pinterest Add-on – adds a “Pin It” button to your images.
+- Pinterest – adds a “Pin It” button to your images.

-- Pagination Add-on – improve speed by splitting your galleries across multiple pages.
+- Pagination – improve speed by splitting your galleries across multiple pages.

-- EXIF Add-on – add EXIF metadata to your images.
+- EXIF Data – add EXIF metadata to your images.

-If you want the full range of functionality, you need the Gold license, available for $99.
-This gives you access to the free and basic add-ons, as well as eight additional “advanced” add-ons.
-These are:
+If you want the full range of functionality, however, you need the Pro license, available for $99.
+This gives you access to the free and above listed add-ons, as well as a number of additional “advanced” features, including:

-- Social Add-on – adds social sharing buttons to your images.
+- Social – adds social sharing buttons to your images.

-- Dynamic Add-on – lets you quickly create galleries using shortcodes.
+- Dynamic Galleries – lets you quickly create galleries using shortcodes.

-- Albums Add-on – lets you split your galleries into albums.
+- Albums – lets you split your galleries into albums.

-- Full-screen Add-on – display your gallery images in a lightbox.
+- Fullscreen – display your gallery images in a lightbox.

-- Deep-linking Add-on – creates a unique URL for every image in your gallery.
+- Deeplinking – creates a unique URL for every image in your gallery.

-If you’re looking for a gallery plugin that’s coded to the highest standards, look no further than Envira Gallery.
+If you’re looking for a gallery plugin that’s coded to the highest standards, Envira Gallery could be for you.
 It’s also super-quick and produces some of the most stylish galleries around.

 The FooGallery plugin was created to be extended by developers.
 Developers can create custom extensions using the available hooks and filters, and these extensions are then made available to the FooGallery users.
 This means that loads of sophisticated functionality available via add-ons — some of it free, some of it premium.